valanboy/Alt_school_V2_2nd-semester-exam_backend/README.md

 # Gil's Blogging API.
 This API allows you to create, read, update, and delete blog posts, manage user accounts, and perform various operations related to blogging.
-Whether you are building a personal blog, a content management system, or any application that requires blogging functionality, this API provides the tools you need to manage your content effectively.
+Whether you are building a personal blog, a content management system, or any application that require blogging functionality, this API provides the tools you need to manage your content effectively.

 ### Live link: https://gilsblogginapi.onrender.com/